hermall/my_portfolio/README.md

 2. Rename the directory to reflect the new project name
 3. Delete .git folder
 4. Open index.html
-    - Under <div id="header"> change your name, university, and degree
+    - Under "<div id="header">" change your name, university, and degree